South Korea: CIO transfers investigation of Yoon's martial law bid to prosecution for indictment

 Yoon faces charges of colluding with then Defence Minister Kim Yong-hyun and others to start a riot by declaring martial law on December 3.

-He also faces charges of abusing his power by sending troops to the National Assembly to stop lawmakers from voting down the decree.
+He also faces charges of abusing his power by sending troops to the National Assembly to stop lawmakers from voting down the decree, Yonhap news agency reported.

 If upheld, Yoon will be removed from office, triggering a snap presidential election within 60 days.
 If dismissed, he will be reinstated.

-The CIO was only able to question Yoon once, on the day he was apprehended at his residence last week, but even then the President exercised his right to remain silent, Yonhap news agency reported.
+The CIO was only able to question Yoon once, on the day he was apprehended at his residence last week, but even then the president exercised his right to remain silent.

-He has defied all subsequent orders to appear for questioning and refused to cooperate with investigators trying to forcibly bring him to the CIO office from the detention centre.
+He has defied all subsequent orders to appear for questioning and refused to cooperate with investigators trying to forcibly bring him to the CIO office from the detention center.

 The prosecution is expected to file for an extension of Yoon's arrest and indict him following further questioning around February 5.